 At UT Southwestern Medical School, the clinical portion of student training is conveniently close at hand.
-The medical district in which UT Southwestern sits is home to two UT Southwestern University Hospitals—St. Paul and Zale Lipshy—as well as Parkland Memorial Hospital and Children's Medical Center Dallas.
+Located in the Southwestern Medical District, it is home to two UT Southwestern University Hospitals – St. Paul and Zale Lipshy – as well as Parkland Memorial Hospital and Children's Medical Center Dallas.
 All are used to train UT Southwestern students.

 Clinical Training Hospitals